 Reminder: bring rubber boots.

 Made a brief time lapse of Winchell Lake while we fished.
-There were so many dragon flies!
+There were so many dragonflies!
 Never seen so many.
 No mosquitoes either!
-Thank you very much army of dragon flies.
+Thank you very much an army of dragonflies.

 Winchell Lake – Be Careful